Fraudscreen/HLMF_API_Issues/README.md

 # HLMF API Issues
-Public issue tracker for HLMF API
+How to use and public issue tracker for HLMF API

 ##How to use the API